 Courteous Canine is a positive reinforcement dog school offering group training and private instruction as well as in-home instruction for all breeds and all sizes of dogs.

-“Positive reinforcement is the most powerful way to modify behavior,” says owner and founder Angelica Steinker.
+“Positive reinforcement is the most powerful way to modify behavior,” says and founder Angelica Steinker.
 “It is simply not necessary to use pain, fear or intimidation in dog training.”

 All techniques used by Courteous Canine instructors are dog-friendly meaning no choke chains, no prong collars and never any shock collars.
 All training is fun and force-free, for both the dogs and their parents.